lsbardel/python-stdnet/docs/source/examples/query.rst

 :class:`Query` via a :class:`Manager` on your model class or via a :class:`Session`.

-A :class:`Query` represents a collection of objects from your database.
+A :class:`Query` represents a collection of objects from your model.
 It can have zero, one or many filters criteria that narrow down the collection based on given parameters.